Back to California

 Existing law, including, but not limited to, property tax law, the Sales and Use Tax Law, the Personal Income Tax Law, the Corporation Tax Law, the Motor Vehicle Fuel Tax Law, the law governing the taxation of insurers, the Use Fuel Tax Law, and the Diesel Fuel Tax Law, provides for tax expenditures, including exemptions, deductions, exclusions, and credits against the taxes imposed by those laws.

-The bill would require the Legislative Analyst’s Office (LAO), by January 1, 2029, to write and publish a report that comprehensively assesses major tax expenditures, as defined, of the state, and make a recommendation to the Legislature based on the report.
-In this regard, the bill would require LAO, as part of the comprehensive assessments, to identify any savings that the Legislature can
+The bill would require the Legislative Analyst’s Office (LAO) to comprehensively assess the major tax expenditures, as defined, of the state, write and publish a report on each major tax expenditure, and make a recommendation to the Legislature based on each report.
+In this regard, the bill would require LAO, as part of the comprehensive assessments, to identify any savings that the Legislature can realize by reducing or

-the major tax expenditures, and require them to consider certain criteria when finalizing the report, including the impact on the General Fund.
+limiting the major tax expenditures, and require them to consider certain criteria when finalizing each report, including the extent to which the major tax expenditure is a cost-effective use of resources compared to other options to address the same purpose, intent, or goal.

-The bill would make these provisions inoperative 6 months after the hearing described above, and repeal them the following January.
 The bill would make findings and declarations relating to these provisions.

 Current Bill Text